 Who is it for?

-For students that have completed a Level 2 City & Guilds qualification or candidates that have suitable working skills and knowledge.
+This course is for students who have completed a Level 2 City & Guilds qualification or candidates with suitable working skills and knowledge.

 This qualification can help you to progress in a wide range of engineering roles including: Engineering operative; Engineering maintenance technician; Mechanical engineering technician; Sheet metal worker; Welder.

-Level 2 Diploma in Engineering, and a minimum of four GCSEs at Grade 4 including Maths.
+Completion of Level 2 Diploma in Engineering.
+A minimum of four GCSEs at grade 4, including Maths.

 What does the course involve?